DanCue44/pikvm-dashboard/docs/USER_GUIDE.md

 ### First Launch

-When you first access the dashboard at `http://<your-pikvm-ip>/dashboard`, the Setup Wizard will automatically launch to guide you through the initial configuration.
+When you first access the dashboard at `https://<your-pikvm-ip>/pikvm-dashboard.html`, the Setup Wizard will automatically launch to guide you through the initial configuration.

+> **Note**: PiKVM uses HTTPS with a self-signed certificate by default.
+Your browser may show a security warning - this is normal.
+Click "Advanced" and proceed to the site.

 ### Setup Wizard Steps